Editorial Standards

 Proper Submission Methods In 2025

-• Submit by mail, print the current form and send it to the address on the form.
-The October 2020 PDF shows, Internal Revenue Service, PO Box 3801, Ogden, UT 84409.
+- Print the current form and send it to the address shown on the form.
+The October 2020 PDF lists, Internal Revenue Service, PO Box 3801, Ogden, UT 84409.
 Use a secure mailing method and keep a copy.

 If you are reporting fraudulent or abusive e‑file activity, the IRS still directs you to use Form 3949‑A and send the information to the address shown on the form, while following the data fields the Service requests for e‑file fraud submissions.